Forum-usenix/Open-Resource/README.md

 ## Data Access and Ethical Considerations

 While the original forum data is publicly available, we refrain from releasing the entire dataset to prevent misuse by scammers.
-The analyzed posts are provided in the appendix of our study, complete with relevant materials including a summarized codebook and the prompts used for filtering.